 Inequalities in dementia

-- Gender: Women are more likely to develop dementia than men, and they are more likely to become a carer for someone with dementia.
-You can read more about the impact dementia has on women in our report and watch Dr Charles Marshall’s talk on poverty and dementia from our Clinical Conference in 2022.
+- Sex: Women are more likely to develop dementia than men, and they are more likely to become a carer for someone with dementia.
+You can read more about the impact dementia has on women in our report.

+For more, read our report, Towards Brain Health Equity, or watch Dr Charles Marshall’s talk on poverty and dementia from our Clinical Conference in 2022.